kanishk779/vigilant-chainsaw/README.md

 6. This struct represents an element which is to be inserted in some node.
 It contains a left and right pointers of type Node and a number (Integer).

+### Insert Internal
+This is the recursive method for splitting nodes of type Node and inserting ToBeInserted nodes.
+1. If the node in which some number is to be inserted is NULL, that means we need to create a new **root** node.
+2. If the number of keys in the node is 1, which means there is space for the new number to be inserted.
+So we insert it at correct place in sorted order.
+3. Else we know that the current Node is full, hence we need to split.
+But before that we will put the **ToBeInserted** node at the correct place in sorted order.
+4. Children pointers and subtree_size values need to be shifted in some cases.
+5. After this we create two new Nodes, since we need to further split this node.
+6. If the node that is going to be split is a leaf node than the right Node created in above step will have two keys, otherwise it will have only one key.
+7. A new **ToBeInserted** Node is created with it's left and right pointers set to the newly created left and right Nodes.
+And it's val will be set to the number which is the 2nd key of the node being split.